khakhalin/notes/chatbot_in_prod.md

 Let's sketch an "Agentic AI workflows with multi-agent orchestration" to solve this type of problems.

+As if Aug 2025, for a reasonable model (not the best, not the worst) we get about 25c per 1M tokens, and about 100k tokens context window, so about 2c per full "saturated" request.

 # Techstack

 * Backend: Python, FastAPI, Celery+Redis, Postgres, MongoDB.